deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ee-defining-default-values.md

 > # ==========================================
 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### Unit Testing: Default Values

-### U1 ----------------------------

-* I do not need to take any special actions to be use the helper methods to test routes that define default values.
-* Here are the revisons I made to the TestIncomingRoutes test method in the RouteTests.cs file for the route I defined in Listing 15-10:
-	CODE

-### U2 ----------------------------

-* The only point of note is that I must specify the default URL as ~/, as this is how ASP.NET presents the URL to the and exception, and the test will fail